CCM External Communications Style Guide

 Do not precede a name with a courtesy title for an academic degree.
 Instead, only use a title such as "Dr." in first reference as a formal title before the name of an individual who holds a doctor of dental surgery, doctor of medicine, doctor of optometry, doctor of osteopathic medicine, doctor of podiatric medicine or doctor of veterinary medicine.

-Instead use an academic abbreviation such as PhD or DMA after listing an individual's full time, with the academic abbreviation set off by commas.
+Instead use an academic abbreviation such as PhD or DMA after listing an individual's full name, with the academic abbreviation set off by commas.
 Example: The university welcomed Visiting Professor of English John Snow, PhD.

 Dollar